PrRonald/ALU/README.md

 ## Contact

-For any further inquiries or to discuss this project in detail, please reach out via [email address] or connect on [LinkedIn profile link].
+For any further inquiries or to discuss this project in detail, please reach out via [ronaldne69@gmail.com]

-Thank you for your interest in this ALU project!